Browse traces or spans

 Group related traces

-Group multiple related traces based on shared metadata or tags to understand the full context of multi-step operations.- On the Logs page, select Group and choose a tag or metadata path.
+Group related traces by shared metadata or tags to understand multi-step operations.- Select Display > Group trace by and choose a tag or metadata path.

 - Select a trace with the grouped attribute to see it alongside all related traces